 Older patients or those in poor health may not be able to tolerate such intensive consolidation treatment.
+Often, giving them more intensive therapy raises the risk of serious side effects (including treatment-related death) without providing much more of a benefit.
 These patients may be treated with:

-- 1 or 2 cycles of higher dose ara-C (usually not quite as high as in younger patients)
+- 1 or 2 cycles of higher dose cytarabine (usually not quite as high as in younger patients)

-- 1 or 2 cycles of standard dose ara-C, possibly along with idarubicin or daunorubicin
+- 1 or 2 cycles of standard dose cytarabine, possibly along with idarubicin, daunorubicin, or mitoxantrone

 - Non-myeloablative stem cell transplant (mini-transplant)

-It is not always clear which of the treatment options is best for consolidation.
-They each have their pros and cons.
-Doctors look at several different factors when recommending what type of post-remission therapy a patient should receive.
+It is not always clear which treatment option is best for consolidation.
+Each has pros and cons.
+Doctors look at several different factors when recommending what type of therapy a patient should get.
 These include:

 - How many courses (cycles) of chemo it took to bring about a remission.
-If it took more than one course, some doctors recommend that the patient receive a more intensive program, which might involve a stem cell transplant.
+If it took more than one course, some doctors recommend that the patient get a more intensive program, which might include a stem cell transplant.

 - The availability of a brother, sister, or an unrelated donor who matches the patient’s tissue type.
 If a close enough tissue match is found, an allogeneic (donor) stem cell transplant may be an option, especially for younger patients.